micmejia/bible-dump/NKJV/Mark/Mark 15.md

 Likewise the chief priests also, mocking among themselves with the scribes, said, "He saved others; Himself He cannot save.

 ###### 32
-Let the Christ, the King of Israel, descend now from the cross, that we may see and [^f]believe."
+Let the Christ, the King of Israel, descend now from the cross, that we may see and believe."
 Even those who were crucified with Him reviled Him. ## Jesus Dies on the Cross

 ###### 33
 Now when the sixth hour had come, there was darkness over the whole land until the ninth hour.